ryanmor86/Data-Cleaning-Scale-and-Normalize-Data/README.md

 - Practice scaling
 - Practice normalization

-## Let's get started with downloading the notebook and the data. each step is explained in detail in the notebook.
+## Let's get started with downloading the notebook and the data where each step is explained in detail in the notebook.